cpcscc/rr.cpcscc.org/content/en/_index.md

 ---
-title: "Reports"
+title: "Resources and Reports"
-linkTitle: "Reports"
+linkTitle: "Home"
-weight: 20
-menu:
-  main:
-    weight: 20
+weight: 10
 ---

-Welcome to the home of all reports and investigations written and conducted by the [Citizens Privacy Coalition of Santa Clara County](https://www.cpcscc.org/).
-Below you will find all reports summarizing and detailing all investigations conducted by the Coalition.
-We focus on researching the effects of surveillance on lives of our County's citizens, especially those from marginalized populations.
+Welcome to the home of all resources and reports from the [Citizens Privacy Coalition of Santa Clara County](https://www.cpcscc.org/).